Kroc/v80/bin/wla-dx/README.txt

 "FREE" with "SUPERFREE" the section will be inserted somewhere in any bank with the same size as bank "0".

-Here’s the order in which WLA writes the sections:
+Here’s the order in which WLALINK writes the sections:

 1. "FORCE"

+2. "SEMISUPERFREE"

-2. "SEMISUBFREE"
+3. "SEMISUBFREE"

+4. "SEMIFREE"

-3. "SEMIFREE" & "FREE"
+5. "FREE"

-4. "SUPERFREE"
+6. "SUPERFREE"

-5. "OVERWRITE"
+7. "OVERWRITE"

+You can change this order using "[sectionwriteorder]" in a link file.

 Before the sections are inserted into the output file, they are sorted by priorities, so that the section with the highest priority is processed first.
 If priorities are the same, then the size of the section matters, and bigger sections are processed before smaller ones.
 The default "PRIORITY", when not explicitly given, is 0.
+Note that "PRIORITY" accepts negative values as well.

+You can use "AUTOPRIORITY" instead of "PRIORITY" when you want to assign descending priority to sections.
+Using this you can make it so that e.g., "APPENDTO" sections are appended in the lexical parsing order.
+"AUTOPRIORITY" starts from 65535 and is subtracted by one every time it’s used.

 You can also create a RAM section.
 For more information about them, please read the ".RAMSECTION" directive explanation.